jpgsantos/Subcellular_workflow/Docs/Functions_Analysis.rst

  	   :linenos:
 	   :language: matlab

-Creates parameter sets with :ref:`specific parameter distributions <stg.sasamplemode>` that are used to perform the global sensitivity analysis.
+Creates parameter samples with :ref:`specific parameter distributions <stg.sasamplemode>` that are used to perform the global sensitivity analysis.

 - **Inputs**